kkdt/sample-sso/README.md

 Suppose there already exist some legacy application system where users interact with desktop/thick clients.
 The legacy client-service and service-service interfaces are established - all security concerns have been addressed.
 An internal authentication service facilitates users logging into client applications.

-The goal for this project is to explore single-sign-on where an existing desktop/thick client application (`console`) authenticate users but also provides some identity federation to web applications launched in the same session.
+The goal for this project is to explore single-sign-on where an existing desktop/thick client application (`console`) authenticate users but also provides some identity federation to web applications.
 An authenticated session is always initiated by the thick client application; however, web applications should provide the same authentication mechanism should the user directly access the webapp on a browser.

-The primary focus of the project is to implement and address the security concerns when an authenticated client application launches a browser to a web application.

 # Modules